rust-embedded/discovery/microbit/src/05-led-roulette/debug-it.md

 $ gdb target/thumbv6m-none-eabi/debug/led-roulette
 ```

-> **NOTE** Depending on which GDB you installed you will have to use a different command to launch it,
+> **NOTE**: Depending on which GDB you installed you will have to use a different command to launch it,
 > check out [chapter 3] if you forgot which one it was.

 [chapter 3]: ../03-setup/index.md#tools